-Cash comprises cash on hand, demand deposits and exchequer notes.
+Cash comprises cash on hand and demand deposits.
 Cash equivalents are short term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+Cash equivalents include Short-Term Exchequer Notes held through the NTMA where time to maturity on the date of acquisition is three months or less.